ArunSelvam11/NewPipe-UITests/README.md

 * PLATFORM_VERSION
 ```

-Then install the NewPipe app in your android device from [NewPipe](https://github.com/TeamNewPipe/NewPipe/releases)
+Then install the NewPipe Android app in your android device from [NewPipe](https://github.com/TeamNewPipe/NewPipe/releases)
-``

 ## Running the tests

 To run the test